Home

 About 1739/40 - Robert Robertson marries Janet Guild

 Robert Robertson (possibly born 1718) presumably married Janet Guild (possibly born 1720) in around 1739/1740.
-The record of thir marriage has not yet been located in the records of Scotland's People but it seems possible that they first lived in the Kilspindie area east of Perth.
-They had one child in Kilspindie and then moved to the south west side of Loch Tay, between Ardeonaig and Killin.
-Was there a reason why they had to leave the area?
-Their children were:
+The record of thir marriage has not yet been located in the records of Scotland's People but it seems, from the details of their children's births, that they first lived in the Kilspindie area east of Perth and then moved to the Killin area on the south west side of Loch Tay.
+Was there a reason why they had to leave Kilspindie and why Killin (assuming it was the same couple)?

-At the time of John's birth, the family was recorded at Easter Ardeonaig, on the southern side of Loch Tay, about 10 kms from Killin.
+As can be seen in the extracts above, by the time of Mary's birth in 1743, the family was recorded at Easter Ardeonaig, on the southern side of Loch Tay, about 10 kms from Killin.
+Their son Patrick was born a year or so after the Battle of Culloden in 1746 (see below).
 At the time of Duncan's birth, the family was recorded at Auchmore, an area closer to Killin.
-It is believed that Robert Robertson was an (or the) innkeeper at Auchmore (Source: Peter Durbin).
+It is believed that Robert Robertson was an innkeeper at Auchmore (Source: Peter Durbin).

 1746 - Battle of Culloden and impact on highlanders

 After the Battle of Culloden in the north of Scotland near Inverness in 1746 (to quell the Jacobite uprisings), and in particular after 1762, life began to get even worse for highlanders.
-Large scale emigration from Scotland to America began in the 1700s after the Battle of Culloden where the Clan structures were broken up and as a result of the Highland Clearances.
+Large scale emigration from Scotland to America began in the 1700s after the Battle of Culloden.
+The Clan structures were broken up and the highlands were 'cleared'.
 Many were forced off the land (from their crofts) and moved to the coast, often thence to overseas countries such as Canada, Australia, New Zealand, and America.
+It is not known why Robert and Janet decided to move from the Rait/Kilspindie area but perhaps it had something to do with his occupation in the Killin area as an innkeeper.

 From 1755 - The Campbells of Ardeonaig and Archibald McMartin